 Custom App Actions

 Custom app actions let you change core behavior about DayBack.
 This is useful if you want to change what is shown before the calendar is loaded or to add core features to the calendar itself.
-Unlike button actions and event actions, app action run when an app-level event is triggered.
+Unlike button actions and event actions, app actions run when an app-level event is triggered.

-Uses for app actions
+Uses for App Actions

 Extending DayBack with 3rd-party integrations